-Method Application Summaries of results Tables, graphs and descriptive statistics of instrumental, sensory and consumer measures of food characteristics Analysis of differences and relationships Research applications on differences in food properties due to processing and storage; correlation studies of instrumental and sensory properties Monitoring of results Statistical control of food quality and parameters such as net filled weight Measurement system integrity Uncertainty of estimates for pesticides and additives levels in food Experimental design Development and applications of balanced order designs in sensory research and table methods are possible, which allow rapid illustration of results.
-These summaries are taken further in statistical quality control where measures such as the mean value are plotted 'live', as a process is ongoing.
-The graphs (control charts) used include limit lines which are set by using other statistical methods, which allow detection of out-of-limit material, e.g. food product packs which are below statutory minimum net weight.
-Statistical methods can also be applied to evaluate the trustworthiness of data obtained by any method of measurement.
-This application has been used extensively in evaluation of chemical data generated by analytical laboratories.
-The statistical analysis provides an evaluation of how dependable the analytical results are.
-This can range from within-laboratory to between-laboratory comparisons, globally.
-Enforcement agencies rely on such checks so that they can monitor adherence to legal requirements with confidence.
+Method Application Summaries of results Tables, graphs and descriptive statistics of instrumental, sensory and consumer measures of food characteristics Analysis of differences and relationships Research applications on differences in food properties due to processing and storage; correlation studies of instrumental and sensory properties Monitoring of results Statistical control of food quality and parameters such as net filled weight Measurement system integrity Uncertainty of estimates for pesticides and additives levels in food Experimental design Development and applications of balanced order designs in sensory research applied science subject.
+Some examples of the form of statistical applications in food are given in Table 1.1.

-Table 1.1 Some applications of statistics in the food field.
+Table 1.1Some applications of statistics in the food field.